pgtipping/Synthalyst/memory-bank/progress.md

 ## Recent Updates (Last 24 Hours)

+- ✅ Successfully deployed the application to Vercel

+  - Fixed the Vercel deployment error by converting the About page to a Client Component
+  - Verified that all pages are properly generated and optimized
+  - Confirmed that the application is now running in production
+  - Deployment logs show successful build and deployment
+  - All navigation links now work correctly in production
+  - Location: `memory-bank/vercelLogs.md`

+- ✅ Fixed Vercel deployment error

+  - Converted the About page to a Client Component by adding "use client" directive
+  - Fixed error: "Event handlers cannot be passed to Client Component props"
+  - Resolved issue with onError handler in Image component
+  - Ensured proper handling of client-side functionality in Server Components
+  - Location: `nextjs-app/src/app/about/page.tsx`

 - ✅ Fixed 404 errors in navigation links

   - Restructured pages to follow Next.js App Router conventions